 4. Q: Where should I buy tanks?

 A: Check used listings first.
-Then try all the usual suspects.
-And remember to get a quote from Atlantic Welding for round tanks.
-Visit them here.
-They are under new ownership and full of the customer service spirit the last time we checked.
 For square, stackable, porta- tanks, price some TranStore tanks here.
-The square tanks are good for overflow and small lots and transport.
+The square tanks are good for beginning wineries, overflow, small lots and transport.
 Stackability is key.
 And their design enables you to put them in and out of the refrigeration loop at will.

 5. Q: Should I sort?
 And what good is a receiving hopper?